finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionConfigurationApi.md

 # **SetTransactionTypeSource**
 > ResourceListOfTransactionType SetTransactionTypeSource (string source, List<TransactionTypeRequest> transactionTypeRequest, string scope = null)

-[EXPERIMENTAL] SetTransactionTypeSource: Set the transaction types for the given source and scope
+SetTransactionTypeSource: Set the transaction types for the given source and scope

 The complete set of transaction types for the source.